syncthing/syncthing-android/README.md

 # Building

-These are necessary for building from the command line.
-If you build using Docker or Android Studio, you don't need to set them up separately.
+These dependencies and instructions are necessary for building from the command line.
+If you build using Docker or Android Studio, you don't need to set up and follow them separately.

 ## Dependencies